tears-mysthrala/Oroitz/docs/user-guides/getting-started.md

    - Click "New Session" on the landing page
    - Select "Quick Triage" workflow
    - Choose your memory image file
-   - Select the appropriate Volatility profile
-   - Click "Start Analysis"
+   - Click "Start Analysis" (Volatility 3 auto-detects the appropriate symbol tables)

 3. **Explore results:**
    - View process listings in the dashboard